 Beaver County played a considerable role in the Underground Railroad.
 Make it a point to stop in New Brighton to take a self-guided walking tour of stops, like the Sara J. Lippincott House.
 Lippincott was an abolitionist and the first female reporter on the New York Times payroll.
 Frederick Douglass was a frequent visitor to the First Presbyterian Church, another stop of the tour.

 Learn about the history of flight at the Air Heritage Museum & Aircraft Restoration Facility in Beaver Falls, where aviation-related displays, Japanese and German artifacts from World War II, memorials, and restored vintage aircraft preserve the past.

-Bring the whole family for a night of theater at the Lincoln Park Performing Arts Center in Midland, where everything from hit Broadway musicals to holiday classics unfold onstage.
-If your family enjoys gaming, let the kids play a variety of vintage pinball machines, arcade games, and video games at Pinball PA in Aliquippa.
+Bring the whole family for a night of theater at the Lincoln Park Performing Arts Center in Midland, where everything from hit Broadway musicals to holiday classics come to life on stage.

-Pittsburgh International Race Complex in Wampum will provide you with your fill of fast-paced thrills when you take the wheel of a go-kart or when you watch professional racers speed around the track at events such as the National MotoAmerica Championship every August.
+Pittsburgh International Race Complex in Wampum fills your thrill tank when you take the wheel of a go-kart.
+Watch professional racers speed around the track at events such as the National MotoAmerica Championship.

 On Friday nights from June through August, take in a polo match at the Darlington Polo Club.
 The team is named the Night Riders as they were the first team in the U.S. to have a lighted field.
 Many of today's professional players have graced the Darlington field.
 Picture a laid back hometown tailgate where the Local Lion's Club serves up classic concession stand treats.

 For more inspiration and help planning your trip, check out the official Beaver County Experience Guide.